fotanus/TextFileInput/README.md

 TextFileInput
 =============

-Simple coffeescript code to transform input file in texts
+Simple CoffeeScript code to transform input file in texts

+It accepts multiple file inputs in the same page